rustyrussell/lightning-rfc-old/communications/low/02-wire-protocol.md

 * `delay`: the `OP_CHECKSEQUENCEVERIFY` value the other node should use to delay payments to itself.
 The sender SHOULD set this to a value sufficient to ensure it can irreversibly spend a commitment transaction output in case of misbehavior by the receiver.
 This is effectively a demand on how long the receiver could have their funds withheld, thus the receiver MUST reject the delay if it considers it unreasonably large.
 * `min_depth`: the minimum block depth before the anchor transaction is considered irreversible and Normal Operation can begin.
 The receiver MAY reject the delay if it considers it unreasonably large; the sender which is not creating the anchor SHOULD set this to a value sufficient to ensure the anchor cannot be unspent.
-* `commitment_fee_rate`: the fee-per-kilobyte to use on commitment transactions, in satoshi.
+* `initial_fee_rate`: the fee-per-kilobyte to use on commitment transactions, in satoshi.
 The receiver MUST fail the connection if considers this unnecessarily large or too small for timely processing.
 The sender SHOULD set this to at least the rate it estimates would cause the transaction to be immediately included in a block.

 ### open_channel message format ###